He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

-Caravaggio was a great artist, no doubt about it.
-But he was also a rowdy.
+Caravaggio was a great artist, no doubt about it, but he was also rowdy.
 An early published notice on him, dating from 1604 and describing his lifestyle three years previously, recounts that “after a fortnight’s work he will swagger about for a month or two with a sword at his side and a servant following him, from one ball-court to the next, ever ready to engage in a fight or an argument, so that it is most awkward to get along with him.”

 A year later, at the age of 38, he died under mysterious circumstances in Porto Ercole in Tuscany, reportedly from a fever while on his way to Rome to receive a pardon.
-There are couple of theories explaining Caravaggio’s death, including those mentioning malaria and simple sunstroke.
-But lately Italian scientists and researchers suggested new theories:
+There are a couple of theories explaining Caravaggio’s death, including those mentioning malaria and simple sunstroke.
+However, lately Italian scientists and researchers suggested new theories:

 Italian scientists in 2010 said they are “85% sure” they found Caravaggio’s bones, thanks to carbon dating and DNA checks on remains excavated in Tuscany.
 This suspected skeleton contains levels of lead high enough to have driven the painter mad and helped finish him off.
 Lead poisoning won’t kill you on its own, but it is believed it helped to infect wounds and caused sunstroke that killed the great artist.
 What’s interesting, art historians already suspect that Goya and Van Gogh may have suffered from the ill effects of the lead in their paints too.